Ice Lake Colorado Backpacking Vlog and Trail Guide

 Once at Ice Lake, you can continue up to Island Lake (recommended) which will add about 1.5 more miles to your total round trip milage.
 As you approach Ice Lake, the trail to Island Lake will be on your right.

-Make sure to pack an extra layer or two to stay warm at the top.
+Make sure to pack an extra clothing to stay warm at the top.
 Even in the middle of Summer, it can be chilly up there.

-If you have any questions, let me know in the comments below!
+If you have any questions about this Colorado hike, let me know in the comments below!